Ethena New York Sexual Harassment Training Course Primer

 Let’s Talk

-It is a violation of the law for an employer to take action against you because you oppose or speak out against sexual harassment in the workplace.
+It’s a violation of the law for an employer to retaliate against an employee because said employee opposes or speaks out against sexual harassment in the workplace.
 The NYC Human Rights Law prohibits employers from retaliating or discriminating “in any manner against any person” because that person opposed an unlawful discriminatory practice.

-What does retaliation look like?
-It can be direct, such as demotions or terminations.
-It can also be more subtle, such as an increased workload or being transferred to a less desirable location.
+Retaliation is meant to hurt and intimidate — think demotions and terminations.
+It can also be more subtle, such as receiving an increased workload or being transferred to a less desirable office location.

 Harassment is pervasive.
 A 2018 Pew survey found 59% of women and 27% of men reported experiencing sexual harassment.
 Of those that reported sexual harassment, 69% of women and 61% of men experienced it at work or both at work and outside of work.